LorenzoCorti/Modbus-RTU/README.md

-Piccola guida per testare la comunicazione modbus con un inverter Mitsubishi con libreria modbus.
+Small guide to test modbus communication with a Mitsubishi inverter with modbus library.
 The libmodbus documentation was written by Stéphane Raimbault https://github.com/stephane/libmodbus